JoseBlanca/franklin/doc/clean_reads/manual.rst

 The solid read cleaning is more limited than for the other platforms due to the color encoding.
 Only the quality trimming and quality filtering will be allowed.
 For the solid reads there is an extra quality filtering step that will remove reads that fail to meet minimum quality criteria for the first colors and for the presence of missing calls.

+Also filtering out the reads by blasting them against a database is supported.

 OPTIONS
 =======